tspm-io/tspm/docs/README.md

 ### Motivation

-Currently, tree-sitter grammars distributed using git repositories, which pushes the burden of writing a well written package to the grammar authors.
+Currently, tree-sitter grammars are distributed using git repositories, which places the burden of writing a well written package on the grammar authors.
 This is a bit problematic because:

 * grammar repositories typically contain items like documentation, queries,